 We hear a lot about social media daily and in your business I am sure you are approached often about incorporating these new tools into your strategies, right at the central nervous system.
-There are several people who are pro-social media, myself included, who are consistently sharing the benefits in every way possible and from every conceivable perspective.
+There are several people who are pro-social media, myself included, who are consistently sharing the benefits in every way possible and from every conceivable perspective, but also I know that social media it is not all, you amnd your business have to always ready to solvent any kind of problems that you get in your company for example you have to know how to deal when you are facing payroll issues.
 The thing is though what happens in a crisis?
 When the sea of social media tools and networks only serves to strengthen the hurricane?

 Now for those of you in Barbados the International Association Of Business Communicators – Barbados (IABC Barbados), is putting together a teleseminar to discuss this exact point.
 Now for those of you outside of Barbados, stay tuned in, as I will be posting the key points from the session.